perrorapidito/agentic-radar/README.md

 A weekly AI radar for job-hunting at scale.
 Built with Claude Code.

 Built by [Francisco de la Cortina](https://www.linkedin.com/in/fdelacortina/).
 Eight years in Product Management, the last four shipping agentic AI in enterprise SaaS.
-Currently looking for my next role.

 > 🌐 **English** · [Español](README.es.md)